Want to set up a professional, free business email address?

 If you want to delete the email account, you’ll find the delete option at the bottom of this page.

 So that’s it!
-Your free professional business email address is now all set to send messages to your customers and clients.
-If you want more advanced features, you can use G Suite – the premium email services of Google.
+Your free professional business email address is set to send messages to your customers and clients.
+If you want more advanced features, you can use G Suite – the premium email service of Google.

-The pricing plans for G Suite starts from $2.92 per user per month.
-You can start with its 14-day free trial before you opt for the premium plan.
+The pricing plans for G Suite start from $2.92 per user per month.
+You can start with its 14-day free trial before opting for the premium plan.
 If you’re satisfied with its features, you can upgrade your plan at any time.

-We hope this article was helpful to you.
+We hope this article helped you learn how to get a business email for free.
 Since you’re setting up an email account for your business, you might also want to know how to get started with email marketing.